 You’ll have a separate liquid tank, which can be dumped in any public toilet or sewer drain, and a solid compost bin, where your solid deposits get mixed with composting material to form humus.
 (NOT to be confused with hummus—this is just the organic material you find in fertilizer that helps plants grow.)

 In much the same way that you use a regular toilet, except that you do have to be careful not to mix any liquids and solids together when you “go.”
 This can be more difficult for women than for men.

 When you’re finished, the flushing process is similar, except that you’ll use little to no water.
 You’ll also have a hand crank or something similar to mix your newest solid waste in with your composting material.

 $10 – $1,000+.
 As with just about anything in the world of RVers, you can spend as much or as little as you want.
 We’ve seen toilets as simple as a 5-gallon bucket full of sawdust, with a makeshift seat on top, all the way to an elaborate toilet that runs on electricity and costs thousands of dollars.

 The composting toilets listed above are actually a good representation of what’s out there in terms of price for urine diverting composting toilets.

 What is a composting toilet system?

-Well, it’s a system for using your toilet to compost!
+It’s a system for using your toilet to compost your waste!
 All joking aside, a composting toilet is a means of turning your waste into usable material, conserving drinking water, and avoiding the need to dump any sewage from your RV’s black tank.